jonasjberg/1DV600_lab2-report/report/use-case-1.md

 > Basic Flow of Events
 > ====================
 >
-> 1.The use case begins when Gibson, adds a book
+> 1. The use case begins when Gibson, adds a book
-> 2.Gibson clicks the “New Book” button
+> 2. Gibson clicks the “New Book” button
-> 3.Gibson fills out all metadata fields
+> 3. Gibson fills out all metadata fields
-> 4.Gibson clicks the “Save” button, whereby the use case ends
+> 4. Gibson clicks the “Save” button, whereby the use case ends
 >
 >
 > Alternative Flows